-NANO, short for NaNoWriMo, is the National Novel Writers Month.
+NANO, short of NaNoWriMo, is the National Novel Writers Month.
 Writers all over the world spend the 30 days of November writing the first 50K words of their novel.
 The NaNoWriMo website opens its doors in October and then the fun starts.
 Meanwhile, we have time to plan what to write, and to come to grips with Scrivener.

 What is Scrivener?

 Scrivener is a sophisticated tool that provides an ideal writing environment.
 Everything for one project is in one file, and you have the option to compile into a number of formats.
 It offers a seamless transition from your initial idea to your finished book.

 This time last year, Scrivener was new to me.
 As ScrivenerVirgin, I can now lead you through the features that work so well for writers.